elikohen/EKLocalesGenerator/README.md

         --output-android
     -j /the_path/strings/,           Path to the JSON localization directory --output-json
-    -c, --[no-]check-unused          Whether to check unused keys on project -m, --[no-]check-unused-mark     If checking keys -> mark them on spreadsheet prepending [u] -h, --help                       Show this message
+    -k, --[no-]keep-keys             Whether to maintain original keys or not -c, --[no-]check-unused          Whether to check unused keys on project -m, --[no-]check-unused-mark     If checking keys -> mark them on spreadsheet prepending [u] -h, --help                       Show this message